svgeesus/EuroMPE/voltage-ref-LM399.md

 Temperature is not adjustable, chip runs at a die temperature of 95C and junction temperature 90C.
 Besides the supplied plastic insulator cap, additional foam insulation above and below the LM399 means the heater circuit does less work, improving stability.

 Heater supply current stated to be 8.5mA (typ) 15mA (max) on 30V heater.
 For the same power, 10.6 mA (typ) 18.8 mA (max) on 24V.
 Note huge inrush current of 140mA (typ) 200mA (max) (on 30V, so higher on 24V).
 Can use inrush currrent limiting resistor (max 200R, see datasheet Fig G09) to damp this, with slower time to thermal stabilisation.
 However the normal time is 3s so plenty of leeway there.
+180R limits inrush current to 130mA at 24V.

 ## Current / Load

 Load regulation not directly specified, as this is a shunt regulator.
 In this project the load will be a resistive divider trimmed to give exactly 5.000V after the output buffer op-amp.
-This constant load (influence of the kelvin amps used to sent the voltage reference to the DACs is minimal) means load regulation term can be ignored.
+This constant load (influence of the input impedance of the kelvin amps used to sent the voltage reference to the DACs is minimal) means load regulation term can be ignored.

 ## Long term drift